VR is Disrupting the Economic Development Industry

-Few can imagine going back to the days when everything had to be written by hand, sending letters was the only real way to communicate, and finding information required going to the library and searching for a book.
-The internet and personal computer changed everything.
-These innovations were the last true disruptors.
+Few can imagine going back to the days when everything had to be writing by hand.
+Sending letters was the only real way to communicate, and finding information required going to the library and searching for a book.
+The Internet and personal computers changed everything.
+These innovators were the last true disruptors.
 Now, all eyes are on virtual reality.
-According to Jesse Schell, a professor at the Entertainment Technology Center at Carnegie Mellon University, VR and AR will be a $22.5-billion industry by 2025 and it is only getting started.
+According to Jesse Schell, a professor at the Entertainment Technology Center at Carnegie Mellon University, VR and AR will be a $22.5 billion industry by 2025 and it’s only getting started.

 VR is Changing Economic Development

-Sophisticated economic developers know that now is the time to invest in VR technology and have 360 videos created to showcase their town, county or state.
+Sophisticated economic developers know that now is the time to invest in VR technology and have 360-degree videos created to showcase their town, county, or state.
 With disruptive technology at play, elite communities will be defined as those who are leveraging technology, not ones who are larger in size.

 VR Solves a Key Challenge

-According to a survey taken by the International Economic Development Council, over 43 percent of economic development professionals said that their largest challenge was communicating their message in an over-communicated world.
+According to a survey taken by the International Economic Development Council, over 43% of economic development professionals said that their largest challenge was communicating their message in an over-communicated world.

-Elite communities who create 360-videos are essentially creating a virtual site tour, allowing site selectors and CEO’s from all over the world to experience life in their community.
-By mailing a site selector a head mounted display, economic developers can send them to a virtual destination for a fraction of what it would cost to arrange flights, hotel stays and a physical fan tour.
-This allows sophisticated economic developers to reach a wider audience and increase the likelihood of attracting new businesses to the area.
+Elite communities who create 360-degree videos are essentially creating a virtual site tour, allowing site selectors and CEOs from all over the world to experience life in their community.
+By mailing a headset, economic developers can send them to a virtual destination for a fraction of what it would cost to arrange flights, hotel stays, and a physical FAM tour.
+This allows economic developers to reach a wider audience and increase the likelihood of attracting new businesses to the area.

 Sell the Experience